mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

   -> m a
 ```

 Here we specify how to consume indentation.
-Important thing to note here is
+Important thing to note is that
-that this space-consuming parser *must* consume newlines as well, while
+this space-consuming parser *must* consume newlines as well, while tokens
-tokens (“reference” token and indented tokens) should not normally consume
+(“reference” token and indented tokens) should not normally consume newlines
-newlines after them.
+after them.

 As you can see, the second argument allows us to parse “reference” token and
 return a data structure that tells `indentBlock` what to do next.
 There are